 Medical imaging has become an essential tool for clinical diagnosis, treatment and monitoring, playing an important role in the improvement of public health.
 Nowadays a variety of imaging techniques, including x-ray, CT, ultrasound, magnetic resonance imaging (MRI), positron emission tomography (PET) and nuclear medicine, are routinely used in medical practices.
-However, despite significant advances during the last decades, researches aim to further improve these imaging techniques, to enhance the information and clinical value provided by the images, and to develop new imaging acquisitions including simultaneous multi modality imaging.
+However, despite significant advances during the last decades, researches aim to further improve these imaging techniques and to enhance the information and clinical value provided by the images.

 Medical imaging comprises two main processes: a) image acquisition and b) image reconstruction.
 Image acquisition refers to the collection of data required to form an image, whereas image reconstruction refers to the process of actually generating an image from the acquired data (termed as “inverse problem”).
 These two processes are closely related and improvements in both areas are required to enhance the information in the images and to allow faster data acquisition and reconstruction.

 Our research focuses on clinically relevant problems by tackling some of the major technical challenges in the acquisition of the different image modalities.
 Those include achieving higher sensitivity, better resolution, improved contrast, reduced image artefacts due to physiological motion, as well as the synergistic combination of different imaging modalities (e.g. PET-MRI).

 Appropriate first degrees: Physics, Electrical Engineering and Biomedical Engineering.